 Perfectly combining traditional Japanese architecture styles with modern elements, architects Kengo Kuma & Associates created a striking home design with authentic wood structures and an abundance of oversized glazing.

 Japan’s Shinto and Buddhist beliefs had a huge influence on traditional Japanese architecture.
-These beliefs had a strong focus on humans connection with nature, commonly known as biophilic design, and in projects such as this one that is shown through use of oversized glazing and wooden building materials.
+These beliefs had a strong focus on humans connection with nature, commonly known as biophilic design, and in projects such as this one that is shown through the use of oversized glazing and wooden building materials.

 By utilising the panoramah! ah!38’s large sizes and minimal sightlines, the interior living spaces will always be flooded with natural light, reflecting off the light wooden interior to make the space feel bright and airy.